 Students who are administratively withdrawn from the program will be refunded future course tuition according to the Refund Policy.
-Students will need to reapply to the program if they wish to continue.
+Students will need to reapply to the program if they wish to apply for readmission to the program.
 All fees, rules, and regulations at the time of reapplication will apply.
+See section 1.14 Re-Admit Policy for details.